Thinking of opening a new salon or planning to revamp your current one?

 - Avoid putting your main retail behind your reception desk.
 The desk and your receptionist create a barrier.
 Clients have to ask to handle products and this is likely to put them off browsing (and buying).

-Tips on planning and buying your salon furniture
+Tips on planning & buying your salon furniture

 Should you buy ‘unseen’ on the internet or visit an established salon furniture supplier?
 Online prices can seem tempting but think about the following recommends Trevor.